On-Site Museum Tours

-Treasures of the Museum: Behind the Scenes Tours
+Treasures of the Collection: Behind the Scenes Tours

 After 50 years of collecting items related to Maine’s rich maritime heritage Maine Maritime Museum now boasts a collection of over 21,000 artifacts including more than 140 small craft.
 Whether you choose to tour the collections vaults or the small craft collection you'll be guided by one of our curatorial staff who will share unique and exciting stories behind selected items.
 Each tour is unique, and you just never know what treasures you might see.
 Space is limited so register early.